RunestoneInteractive/pythonds/_sources/AlgorithmAnalysis/Lists.rst

 they looked at the ways that people would most commonly use the list data structure and they optimized their implementation of a list so that the most common operations were very fast.
-Of course they also tried to make the less common operations fast, but when a tradeoff had to be made the performance of a less common operation was often sacrificed in favor of the more common operation.
+Of course they also tried to make the less common operations fast, but when a trade-off had to be made the performance of a less common operation was often sacrificed in favor of the more common operation.